vigor-jzhang/icc-regularizer/README.md

-# icc-regularizer
+# Intra-class Correlation Coefficient (ICC Regularizer)
-Codebase for the NeurIPS 2023 paper "Learning Repeatable Speech Embeddings Using An Intra-class Correlation Regularizer"
+Codebase for the NeurIPS 2023 paper - J. Zhang, S. Jayasuriya, V. Berisha, "Learning Repeatable Speech Embeddings Using An Intra-class Correlation Regularizer."

+The codebase is under construction.